canonical/microceph/README.md

 ## Installation

-MicroCeph has first-class support as a snap.
+MicroCeph is delivered as a snap.
 On [snap-ready systems][snap-ready], you can install it on the command line with:

 ```
 sudo snap install microceph